 I really like some of your works they have their own arms and legs.

-I’m quite interested in them having arms, feet and legs so that they’re not just ornaments or static objects, but they have a weird life of their own.
+I’m quite interested in the snuff bottle having arms, feet and legs.
+They’re almost anthropomorphised by these features, in doing so they’re not just ornaments or static objects, but they seem to have a life of their own.

 Have you ever been in a situation of lacking of inspiration?